 1. Seek professional advice.

-A qualified financial planner is experienced with inherited wealth and can help make sound investment decisions and create a plan for managing your good fortune and your future.
+A qualified financial planner can help make sound investment decisions and create a plan for managing your good fortune and your future.

 2. Don’t quit your day job!